 There you’ll find the most incredible beaches, have authentic experiences, taste delicious local cuisine, find fun things to do, and get a whiff of the untouched beauty of Goa.

-The beaches of South Goa are my favourite part about Goa and I hope you get to experience the remarkable beauty of it too.
+The beaches of South Goa are my favourite part of Goa and I hope you get to experience the remarkable beauty of it too.

 Have you been to South Goa in India?
 Which was your favourite beach and why?